 Some scientists believe it is simply an early astronomical device to measure the movements of the planets and predict a lunar eclipse.
 This seems much more feasible, all of our recent technology started off really big.
 Think about it… televisions were huge when they were first invented and now we have flat-screens.
 Mobile phones were the size of a brick now they’re even smaller than our palms!
 Stonehenge could be the first large-scale astronomical calculator.

 One of the more recent theories is that the sight was like one of our modern-day health spas, whereby people went along to be healed back to good health.
 The bluestones were considered to have magical healing properties so the sick and wounded would travel to the monument to find health.
 But that doesn’t really answer the question of who built it?

-In reality archaeologists and scientists can date Stonehenge, they have a good idea of who built it (not aliens it turns out) but still no certainty of what it was used for.
+In reality, archaeologists and scientists can date Stonehenge and have a good idea of who built it (not aliens, it turns out).
+But there’s still no certainty of what it was used for.
 We hope they never figure it out because the mystery that surrounds the site is the reason we find it so intriguing and slightly magical!